davestewart/javascript-state-machine/docs/usage.md

         <button name="next">Next<button>
     </section>

-There are two blocks here, `#states` and `#controls`.
+There are two blocks here, `#states` and `#controls`:

+- the `#states` block shows our individual form states, and will be updated by jQuery via events from StateMachine
-The buttons in the `#controls` block will be wired to tell the StateMachine what to do, and the `#states` block is the one we will update when the StateMachine moves from state to state and calls our handler functions.
+- the buttons in the `#controls` block will be wired up with jQuery to call actions directly on our StateMachine instance

 ## JavaScript